jake-87/blog/content/blog/isabelle-autocorres-tut.md

                                                        (0, 0))
      (λr. case r of (x, y) ⇒ Q)
 ```
+If you're unfamiliar with Isabelle, this is our proof goal or obligation - it's what we're required to prove to finish the proof as a whole.

 I _highly_ recommend using the Query tab of jedit throughout (or equivalents like `find_theorems`.) `name: foo` will come in handy, and it's a nice fuzzy search. `find_theorems solves` will do what's on the tin, and `find_theorem intro` will find theorems that could apply.